 After I recovered the bottle I had to fire up my stove to thaw it out.

-I bounced my bike down the rough, frozen track to the workers camp and entered the kitchen, where two women prepared the meals for the men.
-They must have been expecting me because the table was set for one with potato salad and bread, and with barely a word said served me up a big bowl of noodle soup and a fatty meat and rice dish—a typical Russian meal and great winter comfort food.
+I bounced my bike down the rough, frozen track to the camp and entered the kitchen, where two women prepared the meals.
+They must have been expecting me because the table was set for one with starters of potato salad and bread.
+With barely a word said, I was served a large bowl of noodle soup and a fatty dish of meat and rice–a typical Russian winter meal.
 This first experience at a construction camp was a revelation.

 The wonderful people from the construction camp that invited one cold, hungry traveller in for a hot meal.

-This stretch of coast might be like any other if not for the time of the year.
-Around the end of October frozen sea water begins to amass in the north Russian coast of the Okhotsk Sea and is carried by seasonal winds and sea currents over the north of Sakhalin and along the east coast, reaching the northeast coast of Hokkaido in January.
-The same stretch of coast where I lived in northern Japan.
-I’ve seen the ice floe many times.
-I often rode my bike to the coast, about 5 minutes from home, and walked along the beach to think.
-The ice floe has a magical calming quality as though it forces the powers of the ocean into submission.
-Today there is no ocean, just a blanket of white sheets of sea ice extending out to the North Pacific horizon.
+I’ve been moving slowly up the coast, entering the coniferous forest of the taiga.
+The Sea of Okhotsk to the east has turned white.
+Mobilised by seasonal winds and currents, the sea ice that has been amassing along the east Siberian coast since October, is on its annual migration over the north of Sakhalin and down along the east coast, until it finally banks up along the northeast of Hokkaido–the same stretch of coast where I lived in northern Japan.
+I often rode my bike to the coast and walked along the beach, watching the ice floe grow daily until finally submitting the powers of the ocean into a dull, frozen calm.
+Today there is no ocean, just a blanket of white sea ice extending out to the North Pacific horizon.

 Cycling beside the ice floe takes me back to Japan.
 I think about what I have and haven’t accomplished.
 Did I spend my time well?
 Did I learn all I could while I had the chance?
 What were the lessons?
 Am I any wiser?
 It reminds me just how finite experiences are, how easily life passes by if we don’t pay attention.
-I wish I had more time to take it in but there’s not enough hours in the day or days in the year to make sense of all there is.
+I wish I had more time to take it in but there’s not enough hours in the day, or days in the year, to make sense of it all.
 At some point you have to move on.

-One advantage, I thought, to travelling in winter is that the bears are sleeping peacefully in hibernation.
-When I mentioned this to someone soon after commencing the ride, this assumption was immediately squashed.
+My thinking was that one advantage to travelling in winter is that the bears are hibernating, but when I mentioned it to someone soon after commencing the ride, they squashed this assumption.

 ‘Niet!
-Niet!
 Not fish in river, not sleep bear.’
 I was told with alarm.

 ‘Oh, I see.
 This year fish in river?’
-I asked optimistically.
+I enquired.

 ‘Niet!
 This year not fish in river.’

 Oh fuck!
-I thought, but by that stage I’d been warned about every little thing under the sun that I was experiencing some kind of red alert overload.
+I thought.
+But by that stage I’d been warned about every little thing under the sun, and was experiencing some kind of red alert overload.
 RED ALERT!
 RED ALERT!
 RED ALERT!
 And frankly, the possibility of a few rogue bears didn’t bother me much.
-But the dark has a habit of playing games, and lying in my cocoon that night in a forested section on the inland side of the road, I couldn’t distinguish if the sounds entering my head was the slight rustle of the fly sheet over ice or a hungry bear sniffing at my tent.
-Then I could hear foot steeps outside.
+But the dark has a habit of playing mind games, and lying in my cocoon that night in the forested, I couldn’t distinguish if the sounds entering my head was the slight rustle of the fly sheet over ice or a hungry bear sniffing at my feet.
+Suddenly I heard foot steeps outside.
 I froze.
-It became louder and I could feel it vibrate through the ice, then I gasped a sigh of relief.
-The disturbance was not outside but actually my heart pounding through my chest.
+It became louder and vibrated through the ice.
+I held my breath . . . then I gasped relief.
+I realised the disturbance was not outside but actually my heart pounding through my chest.